Around25/react-native-curriculum/05-navigation/README.md

   }
 }
 ```
-- Add another method to perform the initial setup of the app: taking `state` from `Storage` and performing the initial navigation
+- Add another method to perform the initial setup of the app: taking `state` from `storage` and performing the initial navigation
 - Implement two methods in the `Storage` `class` to perform the saving and retrieval of data from `AsyncStorage`.
 These methods would be `saveAppState(data)` and `getAppState()`.
 > The key to save in AsyncStorage should not be visible outside the `Storage` class.
 This is for encapsulation and to adhere to the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 - The methods we are exposing to the "outside world" from any service, is call the [API](https://en.wikipedia.org/wiki/Application_programming_interface) for that service.